harshithareddy888/R-practice/README.md

 The repo for now consists of COT (cleaning, organising and transforming files), bias function and Anseombe's quartet

 # Anseombe's quartet
-Four datasets that have nearly identical summary statictics Based on the summaries we created with our statistical measures, these datasets are identical, but sometimes just looking at the summarized data can be misleading.
+Four datasets that have nearly identical summary statictics.
+Based on the summaries we created with our statistical measures, these datasets are identical, but sometimes just looking at the summarized data can be misleading.
 Visualization can help us understand if the data is identical or not

 The datasauRus creates plots with the Anscombe data in different shapes.